-If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Care to see if we can direct you to programs that will help with your penalty.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Care to discuss programs that may be able to help.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)